ABOUT LADA INTEGRATIVE PRACTICES

 OFFICIAL BIO

-She holds a BA in Psychology from Pepperdine University and an MSW from CSULB.
-Her early career included volunteering at a homeless shelter and supporting emotionally challenged youth in group homes.
-She later spent several years as an independent living skills counselor for neurodivergent young adults.
-During graduate school, she gained clinical experience across the lifespan, including with school-aged children.
-Following graduation, she worked with older adults and later with individuals receiving dialysis in medical settings.
+Ekaterina holds a BA in Psychology from Pepperdine University and an MSW from California State University, Long Beach.
+Her early career included volunteering at a homeless shelter, supporting emotionally challenged youth in group homes, and working for several years as an independent living skills counselor for neurodivergent young adults.

 Meet the Team